Barqawiz/Shakkala/README.md

 predicted_harakat = sh.logits_to_text(logits)
 final_output = sh.get_final_text(input_text, predicted_harakat)
 ```
-Available models <br>
+Available models: <br>

-- version_num=1: this first test of the solution.
+- version_num=1: First test of the solution.
-- version_num=2: main release version.
+- version_num=2: Main release version.
-- version_num=3: some enhancements from version number 2.
+- version_num=3: Some enhancements from version number 2.

-If worth to try both 2 and 3
+It worth to try both version_num=2 and version_num=3.

 ## Accuracy
 In this beta version 2 accuracy reached almost 95% and in some data it reach more.